aelyader/GisGen/README.md

 ```

 1. **Download the YAML File**: Ensure you have the **`environment.yml`** file that was shared.
-This file contains all the necessary package information and Python version required for GisGen V2.
+This file contains all the necessary package information and Python version required for GisGen.
 2. **Install Anaconda or Miniconda**: If you haven't already, download and install Anaconda or Miniconda.
 Both are excellent choices for managing environments and packages; Anaconda includes a large number of pre-installed packages, while Miniconda is a minimal installer for those who prefer to install only what they need.
 3. **Create and Activate the Conda Environment**: Navigate to the directory containing the **`environment.yml`** file in your terminal or command prompt.
 Create the Conda environment by executing: